-Writing at the university level requires a professional communication style.
+Writing at the university level requires you to formalize your communication style.
 Be formal, but not fancy.
 Picture an audience of academic peers, not friends.
-Remove the "sound" of your casual conversational style by doing the following:
+Remove the "sound" of a conversational style by doing the following:

 - Avoid contractions like "can't" or "don't."

 - Avoid storytelling indicators like “okay,” “well,” "then," "next," and "after that."

 - Avoid using foul language or off-color humor.

 - Do not address the reader casually with the word "you."

 Tip: One way to teach yourself formal language is to read newspapers, textbooks, academic journals, and nonfiction publications.

 Hey, let me get your opinion on this: When people tell a story, which do you prefer?
 A person who repeats themselves even if their point is already addressed or someone who keeps it simple and gets to the point?
 If you're like me, then you probably want the person that gets to the point.
 Most people nowadays would prefer someone to keep it short, simple, and cut to the chase.
 This happens with social encounters at work, with friends, with family, on t.v., the radio, or wherever people communicate.

 Here is that same paragraph rewritten in a formal and academic tone: